The Complete Guide to Biometric Time and Attendance Tracking

 April 8, 2021

-Companies must be able to track employee attendance.
-Without this information, it’s near impossible to keep accurate payroll records, calculate benefits, or adhere to labor regulations.
+Time and attendance tracking is essential in today’s working world.
+With the rise of work-from-home policies, companies must be able to track employee attendance to keep accurate payroll records, calculate benefits, and adhere to labor requirements.

 What is Biometric Information?

 Biometric information refers to data or measurements that are based on an individual’s physical or behavioral characteristics, such as fingerprints, eyes, and voice.
 Biometric information is often used for authentication purposes as these biometric characteristics are unique to each individual and cannot be easily duplicated.
 Features like someone’s face, fingerprints, or tone of voice are both unique and inextricably linked to the individual.
 So, these features are an extremely secure way to verify the identity of a person.